-Protection of Coyote Valley as a large, interconnected landscape, with a focus on water resources, is building resilience that will allow both natural and human communities to reduce and adapt to the impacts of a changing climate.
+Protecting Coyote Valley as a large, interconnected landscape, with a focus on water resources, can build resilience that will allow both natural and human communities to reduce and adapt to the impacts of a changing climate.
 Thoughtful conservation and restoration of the valley can benefit both human and natural communities.